patiljeevanr/coronavirus-tracker/README.md

 # coronavirus-tracker

-This project is tried to understand how Java Spring works.
-Its shows daily cases increasing and total number of cases country wise.
+This project shows daily cases increasing and total number of cases country wise.